sunfounder/pironman5-max/docs/source/index.rst

 * 2 RGB Fans, with GPIO control
 * 1 PWM Fan on the Tower Cooler is controlled by the Raspberry Pi system.
 * Integrated PCIe Gen 2 Switch with two M.2 M key PCIe interfaces, which can install two NVMe Gen2 solid-state drives or AI accelerators.
-* Supports four (PCIe Gen 2.0 / PCIe Gen 3.0) NVMe M.2 SSD sizes: 2230, 2242, 2260, and 2280.
+* Supports four (PCIe Gen 2.0) NVMe M.2 SSD sizes: 2230, 2242, 2260, and 2280.
 * 4 WS2812 Addressable RGB LED light up the whole case with cool light effect
 * IR Receiver for multi-media center like Kodi or Volumio
 * Retro metal power button for safe shut down
 * External GPIO extender with pin name label, for easy access
 * Equipped with a spring-loaded socket for easy card removal
-* Aluminum main body with clear Acrylic side panel
+* Aluminum main body with dark Acrylic side panel
 * Features two standard HDMI ports

 The |link_pironman5| is not just a case; it's an upgrade that transforms your Raspberry Pi 5 into a powerful, efficient, and stylish device.
 Get yours now and experience the future of Raspberry Pi cases!